 - In general, electronic submission is preferred.
-Hard copy is a distinct second choice, but if for some reason you find it necessary, paper submission will not be refused. - If you send one or more attached files, be sure that the filename begins with your name (so I don't get a mailbox full of files named "Exam.doc"). - It's generally a good idea to submit material that shows your thought processes. - When to submit: Everything must be submitted by 8:30 AM, Monday, February 19, not later.
+Hard copy is a distinct second choice, but if for some reason you find it necessary, paper submission will not be refused. - If you send one or more attached files, be sure that the filename begins with your name (so I don't get a mailbox full of files named "Exam.doc").
+Any file submitted whose file name does not contain the name of the submitter will have its spirit extracted and placed inside a doll, which I will then stick pins in. - It's generally a good idea to submit material that shows your thought processes. - When to submit: Everything must be submitted by 8:30 AM, Monday, February 16, not later.
 There are at least two reasons for this policy: - A new unit will begin that Monday in class.
 A soft deadline might be a temptation to some to trash the class and focus on the exam.
 We need to move on. - It is a kindness to have closure to projects that could otherwise go on forever.